ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 > 00000660 T stm32$hal$usart$Driver$Read
 ```

 So, even though we don't use the *usart.Driver.Read* method it was compiled in, same as *DisableRx*, *RxDMAISR*, *EnableRx* and other not mentioned above.
 Unfortunately, if you assign something to the interface, its full method set is required (with all dependences).
-This isn't a problem for a large programs that use most of the functions anyway.
+This isn't a problem for a large programs that use most of the methods anyway.
 But for our simple one it's a huge burden.

 We're already close to the limits of our MCU but let's try to print some numbers (you need to replace *io* package with *strconv* in *import* section):